tylim88/FireSageJS/README.md

 ## Trivial

-1. The name FireSage is a reference to [Fire Sages of Avatar](https://avatar.fandom.com/wiki/Fire_Sages).
+1. The name FireSage is a reference to the [Fire Sages of Avatar](https://avatar.fandom.com/wiki/Fire_Sages).
 2. This is most likely the only RTDB type safe wrapper in existence.
 3. FireSageJS is harder to code than its sister project [FirelordJS](https://github.com/tylim88/FirelordJS) because of RTDB path and data are deeply interrelated, another major challenge is non-numeric and numeric string type validation.
 FirelordJS however is quirkier due to all kind of rules.